Welcome back: Butler scores 30, Heat hold off Kings 105-104

 “Great player," Sacramento's Harrison Barnes said.
 “He definitely gives that team a different look, a different lift."

-Sacramento had a last-ditch chance at the end, but Richaun Holmes' jumper was well short.
+Sacramento had a last-ditch chance at the end, but Richaun Holmes' jumper got deflected by Miami's Bam Adebayo.
 Butler had a big say in that play as well, helping force the ball out of Fox's hands with a double-team.

-“They made a big-time play at the end," Kings coach Luke Walton said of how Miami defended the final possession.
+“They made a big-time play at the end," Kings coach Luke Walton said of the Heat.

 Marvin Bagley scored 17 for Sacramento, which was playing its third game in four nights and saw its three-game winning streak snapped.
 Barnes scored 11 for the Kings.